priyankchheda/slowloris/README.md

-# go_twitter
-Go Wrapper for Twitter
+# Twitter API Wrapper in Golang

+go-twitter is a Go client library for the [Twitter API](https://dev.twitter.com/rest/public).
+The Projects is still under development.

+### Features

+* Twitter REST API:
+    * Accounts
+	* Tweets